Feyerabend/bb/workbook/README.md

 Through this adaptive project management, teachers can observe and assess students' problem-solving skills, persistence, and ability to integrate new information.
-This approach also provides a richer, more individualized learning experience for students, as they can leverage LLMs to clarify concepts, brainstorm ideas, and seek guidance on specific questions, all tailored to the level of complexity that best suits their current stage of learning.
+This approach also provides a richer, more individualised learning experience for students, as they can leverage LLMs to clarify concepts, brainstorm ideas, and seek guidance on specific questions, all tailored to the level of complexity that best suits their current stage of learning.